 - (2) Demolition in the historic district.
 Demolition of is deemed detrimental to the public interest and shall only be permitted pursuant to prescriptions of this section. - a.
 All requests for demolition of any building, wall, fence, porch, or stoop within the historic district shall come before the Board. - b.
-Any structure not designated as historic must first be evaluated and considered for historic designation prior to issuance of a Certificate of Appropriateness for demolition. - c.
+Any structure not designated as historic must first be evaluated and considered for historic designation prior to issuance of a Certificate of Appropriateness for demolition.
+Should the Board determine that a structure should be considered historic, the Board shall direct the preservation officer to prepare a text amendment to amend the Historic Building Map.
+No further action on the demolition request shall be taken until the Mayor and Aldermen act on the text amendment. - c.
 A certificate of appropriateness for demolition of a structure rated as historic shall be issued by the Board only when one of the following conditions has been established by clear and convincing evidence pursuant to criteria established herein. - i.
 The demolition is required to alleviate a threat to public health or public safety; and/or - ii.
 The demolition is required to avoid exceptional practical difficulty or undue hardship upon any owner of any specific property.
-If the difficulty or hardship claimed is economic, the applicant shall be required to submit sufficient evidence to demonstrate that the application of the standards and regulations of this section deprives the applicant of a positive economic use or return on the subject property.

-d.
-In granting a certificate of appropriateness for demolition, the Board may impose such reasonable and additional stipulations as will best fulfill the purposes of this ordinance.

-A certificate of appropriateness for demolition of a structure rated as historic shall not be issued by the Board until a certificate of appropriateness has been issued approving the replacement structure, except in the case of emergency demolition.
+If the difficulty or hardship claimed is economic, the applicant shall be required to submit sufficient evidence to demonstrate that the application of the standards and regulations of this section deprives the applicant of a positive economic use or return on the subject property. - d.
+In granting a certificate of appropriateness for demolition, the Board may impose such reasonable and additional stipulations as will best fulfill the purposes of this ordinance. - A certificate of appropriateness for demolition of a structure rated as historic shall not be issued by the Board until a certificate of appropriateness has been issued approving the replacement structure, except in the case of emergency demolition. - e.

-e.
 Application requirements to demolish a building rated as historic.